nxtrace/NTrace-core/README.md

 NextTrace has a total of 2 versions, the Lite version focusing on lightweight and the [Enhanced version](#nexttrace-enhanced) which is more enthusiast-oriented.

+PS: Our Lite version does not provide OSM based geolocation visualization, we provide this parameter in the enhanced version if needed.

 ## How To Use

 ### Automated Installation